stavroschios/CitiesLinkList/README.md

 # CitiesLinkList

-A simple bucketList checker for cities you want to visit.
+A demo bucketList like checker for cities you want to visit using LinkLists